zombiesbyte/xmltractor/README.md

 a tilt mechanism on a pinball machine.
 Did people really try and move arcades?
 This field opens up a discussion the more I think about it.
 I haven’t checked if this field only appears on pinball machines so might be self-explanatory.

 ## 2.30.
+Controller Inputs
 The following sub-sections may have multiple occurrences to describe each of the inputs on a machine.
-The tags will only be
-partially used for each entry as some devices do not require that type of tag to be included.
+The tags will only be partially used for each entry as some devices do not require that type of tag to be included.
 For instance, ways2 is only used on "doublejoy" entries as it describes the second joy way points.